tomasproanop/tomasproanop/README.md

 And these are some FOSS I find very useful:

+- [Disk Inventory X](http://www.derlien.com/) - This is a disk usage utility for Mac OS X. It shows the sizes of files and folders in a special graphical way called "treemaps".
 - [Syncthing](https://github.com/syncthing/syncthing) - This is a handy file synchronization tool.
 - [BorgBackup](https://github.com/borgbackup/borg) - This tool creates deduplicated, compressed and encrypted backups.
 - [LZ4](https://github.com/lz4/lz4) -  This software is able to deliver extremely fast compression.
 - [Anki](https://github.com/ankitects/anki) - This a great tool for learning through spaced repetition